gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 Provide the path to Kubernetes config file and it gets all the information about the cluster.

-## 4. Creating helm chart to install application (with auto scaling) + database deployed
+## 4. Creating helm chart to install application (with auto-scaling) + database deployed

 [Helm](https://helm.sh/) Setup: